DEI Data Standard

 - The final area of the framework is guidance to support the consistency of application by funders.
 This will make it easier for applicants to grant programmes to be asked the questions in a similar way, and for funders to benchmark and compare their programmes.

-You can find the framework and guidance here (you will need to register an account with the Funders Collaborative Hub to access):
+You can find the framework and guidance here (if you do not have account on the Funders Collaborative Hub you can use the alternative link):

 - To develop a framework to monitor equity considerations in grantmaking, with a view to including the data in published grants information.

 - To plan and facilitate use of the data following the development of the taxonomy

 360Giving is working on the technical application of the framework to the 360Giving Data Standard for a consistent method to record and share the data.
 For an update on their progress, please visit: https://www.threesixtygiving.org/2021/03/30/extending-the-360giving-data-standard/